philrz/super/docs/language/functions/cast.md

 a new [named type](../data-types.md#named-types) where the name for the type is given by `name` and its type is given by `typeof(val)`.
-This provides a convenient mechanism to create new named types from the input data itself without having to hard code the type in the SuperPipe query.
+This provides a convenient mechanism to create new named types from the input data itself without having to hard code the type in the SuperSQL query.

 For complex types, the cast function visits each leaf value in `val` and casts that value to the corresponding type in `t`.